YashTote/Email-Campaign/README.md

  3. A last step `cd emailCampaign/endpoint/` and open `views.py`.
 Edit the `from_email` (line:14) to your HOST EMAIL (Same as above).
 Your backend is now ready to perform.

- After the dependencies are installed and Email Host is configured `cd emailCampaign` and run `python3 manage.py createsuperuser`, enter the necessary details in order to access the SQLite database admin panel.
+ After the dependencies are installed and Email Host is configured, got the basefolder (where manage.py file is located) `cd emailCampaign` and run `python3 manage.py createsuperuser`, enter the necessary details in order to access the SQLite database admin panel.
 Now run `python3 manage.py runserver`.

 > **Note**
  > If you face the _sqlite3() error head to [this](https://www.codethebest.com/python-package-errors/modulenotfounderror-no-module-named-sqlite3-solved/)